-Throughout 2021, we also delivered strong results and benefits to our other stakeholders, including our customers, team members, and communities.
+Throughout 2022, we also delivered strong results and benefits to our other stakeholders, including our customers, team members, and communities.

-- For Our Customers: We continued to execute on our vision of delivering a best-in-class experience to our customers and a basket of useful, accessible, easily understood financial solutions that serve their evolving needs and support their long-term financial wellbeing.
-We enhanced our digital prequalification experience, launched a guaranteed loan offer program with online fulfillment, expanded our auto-secured and retail loan products, and introduced our valuable credit solutions to millions of new consumers in two new states.
-We also made the investments necessary to deliver end-to-end digital lending, an improved customer portal, and a mobile app to our customers in 2022.
-At the same time, we improved the financed well-being of our customers' small loans into large loans, representing \$237 million in finance receivables at origination, and reducing these customers' average APR from 42.8% to 30.7%. - For Our Team Members: We established a \$15 per hour minimum wage, rolled out additional compensation increases for hourly employees in amounts well ahead of the inflationary environment, provided an additional week of paid time off and access to be reavement leave, held health and welfare insurance premiums flat, improved our overall benefit offerings, and introduced new training and development programs. - For Our Communities: We continued to make a positive community impact through Regional Reach, an employee-led program dedicated to creating social change and goodwill through community service, charitable giving, and diversity, equity, and inclusion initiatives.
-In the spring, we again partnered with the American Heart Association, led all Upstate South Carolina companies in fundraising for the Heart Walk for the second year in a row, and emerged as a top partner for AHA nationwide.
-Throughout the year, we also provided support to other organizations, such as Harvest Hope food bank and Asian Americans Advancing Justice.
+- For Our Customers: We continued to execute on our vision of delivering a best-in-class customer experience and a basket of useful, accessible, easily understood financial solutions that serve their evolving needs and support their long-term financial wellbeing.
+We enhanced our digital prequalification experience, expanded our auto-secured loan product, and introduced our valuable credit solutions to millions of new consumers in five new states.
+At the same time, we improved the financial wellbeing of our customers, including through our graduation programs.
+In 2022, we refinanced nearly 35,000 of our customers' small loans into large loans, representing \$203 million in finance receivables at origination, and reducing these customers' average APR from 42.2% to 30.2%. - For Our Team Members: We rolled out new recruitment and retention strategies benefiting all team members, offered new and improved health and wellness benefits, continued our diversity, equity, and inclusion efforts, and introduced new and improved training opportunities, including through the utilization of eLearning modules, classroom training, hands-on exercises, branch training, webinars, and assessments focused on operating policies and procedures, as well as several key compliance areas.
+To ensure that we provide a rewarding experience for our employees, we engage independent third parties to conduct periodic employee engagement surveys, enabling us to regularly measure organizational culture and engagement and to improve upon the employee experience, which in turn drives a superior customer experience. - For Our Communities: We continued to make a positive community impact through Regional Reach, an employee-led program dedicated to creating social change and goodwill through community service, charitable giving, and diversity, equity, and inclusion initiatives.
+We partnered with a number of charitable organizations, including the American Heart Association, the Hope Center for Children, Harvest Hope, and Meals on Wheels, to provide resources and support to these worthy programs.
+In addition, we have partnered with Jump Start Financial Smarts for Students, United Way, and Junior Achievement to provide financial education and literacy support to youth and those in need of financial support.